devXprite/gitglance/README.md

 </p>
 <br/>

-<p>GitGlance is a powerful tool for visualizing a developer's GitHub profile, showcasing their contributions, fields of expertise, and much more.
+<p>Hellloo GitGlance is a powerful tool for visualizing a developer's GitHub profile, showcasing their contributions, fields of expertise, and much more.
 With GitGlance, developers can gain insights into their GitHub activity in an intuitive and visually appealing manner.
 </p>

 ## Features